RSchiaffino1/Coursera_Getting_-_Cleaning_Data/README.md

 * 4  Appropriately labels the data set with descriptive variable names.
 * 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-- The output of the 5th step is the "tidy_data.txt" file in this repo.
+The output of the 5th step is the "tidy_data.txt" file in this repo.

-- "CodeBook.md" describes the variables and any transformations that was performed to clean up the data.
+"CodeBook.md" describes the variables and the transformations that were performed to clean up the data.

-- run_analysis.R is the R script for performing all 5 steps.
+"run_analysis.R" is the R script for performing all 5 steps.

 -----------------------------------------------------------------------------------------------------------------------------------